elainelpr/elainelpr/README.md

 ### Hi there 👋
+Welcome to visit my personal website:[personal website](https://peiruliu.cn/).
+Usually, I use it to take notes and it is not perfect.

 - 🔭 I am Elain Liu, a student in Duke university in ECE department with software engineering track
 - :thumbsup: I am good at data structure & algorithm, C++ OO design and System programming(TCP socket)